Floer theory for Lagrangian cobordisms: The Cthulhu complex

-The maps $d_{+0}$ and $d_{0-}$ are defined using the moduli spaces described in Section \ref{sec:floer-lch-moduli} and in Section \ref{sec:lch-floer-moduli}, respectively.
-A version of the map $d_{+0}$ appears in \cite{Ekholm_FloerlagCOnt} in the case when the negative ends of the cobordisms are empty.
-More precisely, we define
+Equations \eqref{eq:23} implies that $d_{0-}$ has degree $2$, while \eqref{eq:25} implies that $d_{+0}$ has degree $-1$.
+A version of the map $d_{+0}$ appears already in \cite{Ekholm_FloerlagCOnt} in the case when the negative ends of the cobordisms are empty.